fabusuyi-deborah/fabusuyi-deborah/README.md

 # Hi 👋🏾, I'm Fabusuyi Deborah

-- 🌱 I'm a Frontend Developer on a mission to **build, grow, and give back**
+🌱 I'm a Frontend Developer on a mission to **build, grow, and give back**
-- 👩🏾‍💻 Currently working with **React**, **Tailwind CSS**, and learning **TypeScript** through real-world projects
+👩🏾‍💻 Currently working with **React**, **Tailwind CSS**, and learning **TypeScript** through real-world projects
-- 🛠️ Building: **put-a-sign** – a document signing platform
+🛠️ Building: **put-a-sign** – a document signing platform
-- 💡 Exploring Vue, system design, and how to become a confident **Developer Advocate**
+💡 Exploring Vue, system design, and how to become a confident **Developer Advocate** 🛠 Building projects focused on solving real-world problems

-### ✍🏾 Writing & Building
-- 📘 Blog: *From JavaScript to TypeScript – What I'm Learning*
-- 🛠 Projects focused on solving real-world problems
-- 🌍 Learning in public and growing every day
+🌍 Learning in public and growing every day

-### 🌟 A Little About Me
-- 📚 I love reading — especially books that stretch my thinking
+📚 I love reading — especially books that stretch my thinking
-- ♟️ Currently learning how to play chess (and lose gracefully 😅)
+♟️ Currently learning how to play chess (and lose gracefully 😅)
-- 🎤 Inspired by developer advocates who use their voice to teach and uplift others
+🎤 Inspired by developer advocates who use their voice to teach and uplift others
-- ✨ Passionate about building tech that feels simple and clear
+✨ Passionate about building tech that feels simple and clear

 ---